Mayor addresses gun violence after two nightclub shootings

 The suspect ran away but was found about a block from the club.

-The second shooting happened late Saturday night at ONYX Nightclub.
-10001 E Kellogg Dr, in east Wichita.
+The second shooting happened late Saturday night at ONYX Nightclub at 10001 E. Kellogg Drive.

 Police said nearly 900 people were inside ONYX when a physical disturbance occurred between two different groups of people.
 During the disturbance, someone brandished a gun and fired several rounds, striking two people.